plenoptic-org/plenoptic/docs/tutorials/introductory_tutorial.md

     print("Running on CPU!")
 # for reproducibility
 po.set_seed(1)

+# The default value of 500 for MAX_ITER here will lead to reasonable results, but will
+# take too long if you don't have a GPU.
+If synthesis is taking a long time on your
+# machine, set this to a lower value, but know that synthesis has ended early.
+View the
+# website online to see what completed synthesis looks like.
+MAX_ITER = os.environ.get("MAX_ITER", 500)
+MAX_ITER_MED = MAX_ITER * 2
+MAX_ITER_LONG = MAX_ITER * 10
 ```

 In the following hidden cell, we define a helper function for creating some of the plots we'll use throughout this notebook.